Be prepared to start at the bottom and learn as much as you can on the way up.

 Without any contacts, getting in can seem an overwhelming task.
-The BBC has previously offered a number of schemes that include placements working in various aspects of the media.
-Don't be put off by the lengthy application forms or the high number of applicants.
+Don’t be put off by the lengthy application forms or the high number of applicants.
 After all, someone has got to be chosen and that might as well be you.
 When filling out application forms or speaking to potential employers remember to sound confident.

-Think how the skills and experience you have can be transferred to the area you're pursuing.
-First jobs in TV are often unpaid – hopefuls taking advantage of any opportunity they can to get into the industry.
+Think how the skills and experience you have can be transferred to the area you’re pursuing.
 Be prepared to start at the bottom and learn as much as you can on the way up.

 Although you’re unlikely to be offered a job at the end of any placement, it’s worth asking those already working there how they got in, as well as the names of any useful contacts.
 Send these contacts your CV, speak to them and make sure they are aware just how much you want to work in the industry.
 Don’t be shy or worry that you are being a pest!